dcunited001/dcunited001.github.io/_posts/2016-07-17-illegal-immigration-is-painful-for-everyone.md

           i'm saying if no one knows the goals we are pushing towards with resolving illegal immigration, how can they know how to react?

+#### (12) National Security Risk

 - (12) and there's the major security risk when people connected to terrorism try to slip in.

+#### (13) Can't Announce Policy Changes

 - (13) and if amnesty is announced, we can be sure that these people will try to slip in.

+#### (14) Stifled Policy Debate

+- furthermore, we can't really have an open debate here.
+  - partly because we can't talk about all the options on the table because of effect that could have on behavior
+  - partly because of the PC Police scaring us into inaction by raising the spectre of racism

 # What are the Answers?